2021 Southwestern Athletic Conference baseball tournament

 The 2021 Southwestern Athletic Conference baseball tournament was held at Toyota Field in Madison, Alabama from May 19 through 23.
 Southern won the Tournament for the 17th time and earned the conference's automatic bid to the 2021 NCAA Division I baseball tournament.

 The double elimination tournament featured four teams from each division.

 Seeding and format

-The four eligible teams in each division weree seeded one through four, with the top seed from each division facing the fourth seed from the opposite division in the first round, and so on.
+The four eligible teams in each division were seeded one through four, with the top seed from each division facing the fourth seed from the opposite division in the first round, and so on.
 The teams then played a two bracket, double-elimination tournament with a one-game final between the winners of each bracket.